tommy3001/blog_project3001_org/intronumpy.rst

 	pp.plot(t, S, color='red', lw=2)
 	pp.savefig("plot.png",dpi=60)

-In line 1 and 2 are the 2 necessary packages implemented.
+  n line 1 and 2 are the 2 necessary packages implemented.
 Matplotlib supports a lot of plotting functions (line 13-15), while Numpy is used for the array, which is generated in line 11.
 In line 13 is the time frame for the plot.
-The range is from -6 to 6 seconds with a step size of 0.1 seconds.
-The `pp.plot()` function is the Matplot call to generate the plot.
-The first parameter is the time-array (X-Axes).
-The second parameter is the function to plot (Y-Axes), in our case formula (1).
-With `pp.savefig`the plot is saved in a file.
+The range is from -6 to 6 seconds with a step size of 0.1 seconds. the pp.plot() function is the Matplot call to generate the plot.
+The first parameter is the time-array (x-Axes).
+The second parameter is the function to plot (y-Axes), in our case formula (1).
+With pp.savefig the plot is saved in a file.

 Here is the output of the plot: